matiasbn/luckyseven-project-1/README.md

 ## Getting Started

 To run this project locally is necesary to have some dependencies.
-First, the project use Oraclize so is necessary to use
+First, the project use Oraclize so is necessary to use ethereum-bridge.
+Second, the project use

 ### Prerequisites